How much does van life cost? How can you afford to live in a van and travel? Is living in a van expensive?

 Failing that, consider local sim cards and data packages.

-Our van life is part digital nomad, part overlanding.
+Our van life is a part digital nomad, part overlanding.

 While the tourist industry has done a fantastic job of making places accessible to us, they often come with an entrance fee.
 Some are pretty expensive too.